Amazon announces plan to open second fulfillment center in Oklahoma

 The Tulsa facility is expected to be more than 600,000 square feet.

-Employees will pick, pack and ship small items to customers such as books, household items and boys.
+Employees will pick, pack and ship small items to customers such as books, household items and toys.

 “I am incredibly thankful for Amazon’s decision to build a world-class facility in our city and to employ so many Tulsans.
 Amazon is changing the world and in Tulsa we look forward to being part of their team,” said Tulsa Mayor G.T.
 Bynum.
 “This is the largest new employer announcement in Tulsa history.
 Our team at the City worked tirelessly with Amazon to ensure Tulsa was selected for this opportunity.
 We know Amazon could have selected any number of other cities and appreciate Amazon’s recognition of Tulsa as a city where they want to grow.”